Auzatte/personal-mpv-configuration/README.md

 Colorspace management settings optimized for my display and adjusted for my personal preferences: Corsair Xeneon 32QHD165 Calibrated Results: Max Luminance 427cd/m², Color Gamut Coverage Relative to Reference Colorspace | 142.5% SRGB | 122.1% AdobeRGB | 113.6% DCI-P3 | 82.7% BT.2020

-Using AMD Virtual Super Resolution and GPU-scaling /\ Display is running at 4k 3840x2160@165Hz 8bit+FRC ACM Dithering for 10bit using HDR400
+Using AMD Virtual Super Resolution and GPU-scaling /\ Display is running at 4k 3840x2160@165Hz 8bit+FRC ACM Dithering for 10bit

 This configuration is being used with the latest git mpv build from (https://github.com/zhongfly/mpv-winbuild) and SmoothVideoPlayer4 @ X5 Source ~119.880fps.